mr-shaheer/Agentic_Researcher/README.md

 )
 ```

 You can use any Gemini model available through the API (e.g. `gemini-2.5-flash-lite` for speed/cost, `gemini-2.5-flash` for heavier reasoning tasks).
+Both are available on the free tier.

 ---